Gifum/SRSdenoiser/README.md

 This repository contains the implementation of the methods described in:

-*Joint background removal and denoising of complex features in ultrafast nonlinear Raman spectroscopy via deep learning* -reference coming soon-
+*Retrieving genuine nonlinear Raman responses in ultrafast spectroscopy via deep learning* -reference coming soon-

 ## Usage